contensis/contensis.github.io/docs-src/content-types/adding-fields-to-a-content-type.md

 # Adding fields to a content type
 A content type is made up of a number of fields.
-This allows us to break up large blobs of content into smaller chunks, making content more flexible and reusable.
+Fields allow us to break up large blobs of content into smaller chunks, making content more flexible and reusable.

 ## Adding a field
 Adding fields to a content type is easy.
 With the content type open for editing: